AhmadTDiallo/PaycodeDRC/README.md

-# Paycode DRC - Fintech Platform
+# Paycode Fintech Congo  - Fintech Platform - Diallo

 A comprehensive fintech platform for the Democratic Republic of Congo, serving as a licensed payment aggregator with shared, interoperable payment platforms for financial institutions.